jpmorganchase/modular/docs/commands/lint.md

 command will be marked as failed, with printed eslint errors for each warning/error.

+Non modular packages will also be linted if they have a `lint` script specified in their `package.json`.

 ## Default behaviour

 `modular lint` without arguments or options will: